-- The Federal Food, Drug and Cosmetic Act prohibits import or export of unapproved new drugs, meaning any drug that has not been manufactured with FDA approval.
+- The Federal Food, Drug, and Cosmetic Act prohibits the import or export of unapproved new drugs, meaning any drug that has not been manufactured with FDA approval.

 When can the trial be initiated ?

-Clinical Trial can be initiated immediately after the 30 day approval, after receiving IND approval and approval from Ethics committee.
-The sponsor or the Principal investigator designated by the sponsor, should register the Clinical Trials with the clinicaltrial.gov
+Clinical Trials can be initiated immediately after the 30-day approval, after receiving IND approval and approval from the Ethics committee.
+The sponsor or the Principal investigator designated by the sponsor should register the Clinical Trials with clinicaltrial.gov.

 Food and Drug Administration requires all applicable clinical trials to register and report results on a government-administered website (www.clinicaltrials.gov).
 If a clinical trial involves Phase I studies of a drug, the results are not required to be submitted.